Humanities and Social Science Program

 Research Program Introduction

-At the end of our program, you will each be asked to write your 6-page individual response to a legal problem that we discussed in our sessions.
-A list of hypotheticals that you can select from will be provided to you.
-All readings will be provided to you as well.
-You will receive questions on the readings each week prior to meetings.
-Please be prepared to discuss readings during our sessions.
+All readings will be electronically provided to you as well.
+I will send you the questions on our readings each week prior to our meetings.
+Please be prepared to discuss our readings during our sessions.

 Possible Topics For Final Project: